HL7/fhir-specialty-rx/input/pages/workflow.md

 In the Specialty Medication Prescribing (Specialty Rx) workflow, the requesting system is used by a stakeholder that requires information to perform an activity related to a specialty medication prescription.

-The actors below may initiate a specialty Rx data request.
+The actors below may initiate a Specialty Rx Data Request.
 They are referred to generally as *Third Party System* in the workflow scenarios below.

 ***Pharmacy***

    The pharmacy typically will:

 - Receive the NewRx transaction requiring more information to be provided before it can be dispensed
-- Request additional information from prescriber or their EHR system
+- Request additional information from prescriber or their electronic health record (EHR) system
 - Determine when additional information necessary to dispense medication has been satisfied

 ***Other Third Parties*** (examples include but are not limited to intermediary, hub, manufacturer)